 Ear diseases and disorders affect the human ear and hearing.
-There are notable disorders of the inner, middle and outer ear you should be well-versed with.
+There are notable disorders of the inner, middle, and outer ear you should be well-versed in.
 These diseases mostly result from infections and injuries.

 Hearing impairment is a rare condition, but there are other conditions that are easy to notice.
-Probably, you have suffered from lymph near the ear or related complications that affect the lymphatic system.
-Most lumps are relatively non-threatening but can sometimes signify a more severe condition.
+Most likely, you have suffered from lymph near the ear or related complications that affect the lymphatic system.
+Most lumps are relatively non-threatening, but they can sometimes signify a more severe condition.

-Understanding Lymph near the Ear- Route to Finding the Cause and Cure
+Understanding Lymph near the ear: a route to find the cause and cure

-Causes of Lump behind the Ear- Key Things to Know
+Causes of a Lump behind the ear: key things to know

 Lymph nodes play crucial roles in fighting off infections.
-They are the most suitable place where immune cells live and can be found behind the ear.
-When ear nodes become enlarged, it is because you’re suffering from an infection or it’s an immune response to a disease.
+They are the best place for immune cells to live and can be found behind the ear.
+When ear nodes become enlarged, it’s because you’re suffering from an infection or an immune response to a disease.

-Lymph nodes contain white blood cells that detect, attack and destroy bacteria and viruses that harm the body.
-They also aid in filtering the lymphatic fluid, and swollen ear nodes will mean an accumulation of dead bacteria or foreign viruses that cause infections.
+Lymph nodes contain white blood cells that detect, attack, and destroy bacteria and viruses that harm the body.
+They also help filter lymphatic fluid, so swollen ear nodes are a sign that dead bacteria or foreign viruses that cause infections are building up.

 Other causes can include: